iPhone 12 and 5G: Everything you're confused about, explained

 When will Apple sell the iPhone 12?

-Apple on Tuesday said its next event, which will be virtual, will take place Oct.
+Apple said its next event, which will be virtual, will take place Oct.
 13, about a month later than its normal iPhone launch timing.
 Preorders are likely to start the 16th, followed by availability in stores -- at least the ones that are open -- the following Friday.
+More speculation on preorders and release dates was provided in a last-minute leak Friday.

 Apple in July warned that its newest iPhones would "be available a few weeks later" than normal because of the COVID-19 pandemic.
 It still held an event in September but focused on its Apple Watches and iPads instead of its phones.